web4plus/HEAVEN-Sandbox/README.md

 ## [ About the project ]

+<h4>» Quick overview of the .///HEAVEN:Sandbox</h4>

 <h1 align="center" >
   <a href="#">
     <img src="https://github.com/web4plus/web4plus.github.io/blob/main/sandbox_preview.png?raw=true" alt=".///HEAVEN:Artificial Brain">
   </a>
 </h1>

+In total, in this version of the program (v.1.0.0), the following functionality is implemented:

+        ◦ Interface for constructing of the nerve circuits;
+        ◦ Simulation of the external cyberspatial environment; ◦ BRIDGES: BODY < - > BRAIN Protocol
+        ◦ Primary tools for the project management and analysis;

+Using the features developed in software, users can freely build, analyze and experiment with neuromorphic systems, easily connecting them to a prepared bodies within cyberspatial environments, through the BRIDGES protocol.

 ## [ Frequently asked questions ]
  * REFERENCES